Vale of Leven Wanderers F.C.: 1887–88: Scottish Cup quarter-final

 The 1887–88 season proved to be the club's best.
 The club was bolstered by a number of players from Vale of Leven, and reached the final of the pre-season Dunbartonshire tournament, losing to Renton after goalkeeper M'Callum "bungled" a shot.
-On the national stage, the club won through four Scottish Cup ties, and enjoyed one bye, to reach the quarter-finals. the most remarkable result was in the fifth round tie at Thistle F.C. of east Glasgow; the home side was expected to win, but appalling weather had made the pitch resemble a "clay hole", and at half-time the Wanderers were 4–1 up.
+On the national stage, the club won through four Scottish Cup ties, and enjoyed one bye, to reach the quarter-finals. the most remarkable result was in the fifth round tie at Thistle of east Glasgow; the home side was expected to win, but appalling weather had made the pitch resemble a "clay hole", and at half-time the Wanderers were 4–1 up.
 By the time the Thistle scored their second goal, the Wanderers had notched another five.
-The club was unlucky to be drawn away to Queen's Park F.C. in the last eight, but started the game with a rush, and scored a goal inside five minutes.
+The club was unlucky to be drawn away to Queen's Park in the last eight, but started the game with a rush, and scored a goal inside five minutes.
 That was as good as it got for the Wanderers; by half-time they were 3–1 down and the final score was 7–1 to Queen's Park.

 The club was still in the Dumbartonshire Cup, and in the semi-final, against Vale of Leven, led with 15 minutes remaining; the Vale equalized while the Wanderers were disputing a throw-in award, and then won the tie with the literal last kick of the game, the Wanderers' umpire asserting that time was up before the ball entered the goal, but the referee stating that 30 seconds remained in the match.
 The Wanderers' formal protest against the result was dismissed.